 Sleeping Essentials

-You may be living inside your RV during winter camping, but that doesn’t mean the cold will be much kinder.
-That is why you need to have your winter camping sleeping essentials prepared.
-Our checklist below covers everything from added padding to your bed to insulated tents for winter camping.
+Even inside your RV, winter camping requires thoughtful preparation to stay warm and comfortable.
+Our checklist below covers everything from added padding to your bed to insulated tents for off-grid winter camping.

 Clothing Essentials